rzownir/webfaction-rails-environment/README.markdown

        one.
 The default value is `4000`.
      * `MONIT_PORT` is the port WebFaction assigned to the app created in step two.
 The default value is `4002`.
-4. If you want to install Ruby 1.8.7 from the official subversion repository, edit line 12 of the script to read `export RUBYENTED=false`
+4. If you want to install Ruby 1.9.3 from the official subversion repository, edit line 12 of the script to read `export RUBYSVN=true`

 ## After Running the Script
 If no errors occurred, your rails app will be up and running in the production environment.
 Of course, `$HOME/webapps/$APP_NAME` must contain a valid app for this to happen, even if it's just a skeleton.

-By default passenger serves up the app.
-This can be easily changed so that two thin instances are set up listening on unix sockets (mongrel does not have this capability) with nginx as the fair load balancing reverse proxy.
+By default, passenger serves the app.
+This can be easily changed so that two thin instances are set up listening on unix sockets with nginx as the fair load balancing reverse proxy.
 Monit watches nginx (and the thin servers, if set up).
 A crontab entry ensures that your setup springs back to life when the server is rebooted.

 There are a couple of optional things you should do: